Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 ### {{site.base_gateway}} control planes

-Every region in every organization starts with one default control plane.
-This control plane can't be deleted, and its status as the default can't be changed.

 With {{site.konnect_short_name}} you can configure additional {{site.base_gateway}}
 control planes, each of which will have isolated configuration.
 Use multiple control planes in one {{site.konnect_short_name}} organization to